oshwa/2025.oshwa.org/src/index.md

     <img src="/static/images/lil-guy-1-color.svg">
     <div>
         <p>
             OHS 2025 will take place in Edinburgh on <strong>May 30th & 31st, 2025</strong>!
 We have an incredible line up of <a href="/schedule">speakers, talks, and workshops</a> with more to come.
-Looking to get involved?
-We’re <strong>also</strong> building an amazing team of on-the-ground helpers and teammates, read on for more details!
         </p>
     </div>
 </div>